emergenzeHack/ukrainehelp.emergenzehack.info/en/wiki.md

 1. The title of the Issue becomes the title of the report on the front end.
 2. Changes (including publication/de-publication) appear on the final site after a maximum of 15 minutes.
 Use CTRL+F5 or anonymous navigation mode if you do not see any changes.
 If things still don't come back to you after this, proceed to open Issue and report the problem.
-Issue on forms (fields, structure, missing data) should be opened on [covid19italia_forms]([https://github.com/emergenzeHack/covid19italia_form/issues](https://github.com/emergenzeHack/covid19italia_form/issues)).
-3. If you need to change the Labels that are already assingned to the Issue (the ones you see already automatically assigned) please report it [here]([https://github.com/emergenzeHack/covid19italia_form/issues/new](https://github.com/emergenzeHack/covid19italia_form/issues/new))
+3. If you need to change the Labels that are already assingned to the Issue (the ones you see already automatically assigned) please report it [here]([https://github.com/emergenzeHack/europehelp.info/issues/new](https://github.com/emergenzeHack/europehelp.info/issues/new))
 4. Do not remove the Label "form", it helps us to investigate the origin of the reports.

-# Geolocation

-There are some issues that have a "Location" field, like this [one](https://github.com/emergenzeHack/covid19italia_segnalazioni/issues/332).

-And they end up on the map [here]([https://www.covid19italia.help/issues/](https://www.covid19italia.help/issues/)).

 ## Check geolocation